XDCFoundation/XDCNetwork-Masternode/README.md

 ```

 **Step 2:  Replace both the data in the keystore directory and the coinbase.txt file on the node**

+* **scp the files to their respective path and remove the most recent file that were created when the node was created**

 **Step 3:  Bring up the node with the following command**